Click on the buttons below to find out about our school...

 Arrivals and Collections

-Upon arrival please follow the arrows on the main driveway and bring your child to the usual place then follow the arrows back up the driveway.
+Upon arrival, please follow the arrows on the main driveway and bring your child to the inner vehicle access gates; then follow the arrows back up the driveway.

 Children will only be dismissed to known, recognised adults.
 If the person collecting your child is likely to be different it is vital that you ring the school office and inform us of who this will be.

 Children remain the responsibility of their parents until they enter in the morning and once they are dismissed at the end of their session.

 Children leaving school early for any reason will need to be signed out at the office.